Pease Pottage services

 Pease Pottage grew from being a small service area to a large shopping area, and the biggest between London and Brighton.

-Catering: Burger King, Costa Coffee, Greggs, West Cornwall Pasty Co, Costa Express, Krispy Kreme, M&S Coffee to Go Shops: M&S Simply Food, WHSmith Main Amenities: Full Hou$e, Lucky Coin, Showers Hotel: none Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO Forecourt: BP, Shop, Costa Coffee, Costa Express, Air1 AdBlue
+Catering: Burger King, Costa Coffee, Greggs, West Cornwall Pasty Co., Costa Express, Krispy Kreme, M&S Coffee to Go Shops: M&S Simply Food, WHSmith Amenities: Full Hou$e, Lucky Coin, Showers Outdoor Space: Small picnic area at back of car park Charging Points: GRIDSERVE Electric Highway 50kW CCS & 50kW CHAdeMO Forecourt: BP, Shop, Costa Coffee, Costa Express, Air1 AdBlue

 Prices are paid using PayByPhone.
 The location code is 2455.